vnd76/GeneradorQRCode/README.md

 ### Description - English

-Simple app to generate QR codes from a link, allows the user to choose the size, error correction and validity in days, months or years.
-There's also a tab that has the option to verify a QR from its id.
+Simple app to generate QR codes from a URL.
+Allows the user to choose the size, error correction and validity in days, months or years.
+There's also a tab that allows users to verify a QR from its id.

 ---
 ### Steps to follow